kekyo/FlashCap/README.md

 ### About transcoder

-The "raw image data" from the device is a JPEG or DIB bitmap, which we can easily handle.
+The "raw image data" obtained from a device may not be a JPEG or DIB bitmap, which we can easily handle.
-In some cases, it may not be.
-In general, if the image data is in video format and not a continuous stream such as in MEPG, the format is called "MJPEG" (Motion JPEG) or "YUV".
+Typically, video format is called "MJPEG" (Motion JPEG) or "YUV" if it is not a continuous stream such as MPEG.

-MJPEG" is completely the same as JPEG, so FlashCap returns the image data as is.
+"MJPEG" is completely the same as JPEG, so FlashCap returns the image data as is.
 In contrast, the "YUV" format has the same data header format as a DIB bitmap, but the contents are completely different.
 Therefore, many image decoders will not be able to process it if it is saved as is in a file such as "output.bmp".

-Therefore, FlashCap automatically converts "YUV" format image data into RGB DIB format.
+Therefore, FlashCap automatically converts "YUV" format image data into "RGB" DIB format.
 This process is called "transcoding."
 Earlier, I explained that `ReferImage()` "basically no copying occurs here," but in the case of "YUV" format, transcoding occurs, so a kind of copying is performed.
+(FlashCap handles transcoding in multi-threaded, but even so, large image data can affect performance.)

-If you know that the image data is "YUV" and can be processed without modification, you can disable transcoding so that the image is copied only once:
+If the image data is "YUV" and you do not have any problem, you can disable transcoding so that the copying process is completely one time only:

 ```csharp
 // Open device with transcoding disabled: